 At St. Andrew Catholic School students are offered the opportunity to participate in a wide range of extracurricular activities that promote their social, emotional, intellectual, and artistic growth.

 St. Andrew Catholic School is pleased to offer a new program of Weekly Broadcast News.
 Students will have the opportunity to participate in this afterschool program, which will allow them to enrich their knowledge of social broadcast productions.
 Students will learn what it takes to create a news production, which will include: set design, filming, scriptwriting, graphic design, and editing.
 This club meets twice a week throughout the school year.
 Weekly news announcements are posted on YouTube for Homeroom Teachers to play on Monday mornings.

 QUEST – Quality and Unique Experience in Study and Thought – Enrichment Program

-St Andrew Catholic School is pleased to offer an after school enrichment program for those students identified with high standardized test scores entering the 4th or 5th grade.
-QUEST will provide both group and individual learning experiences to develop cognative skills, leadership potential, thinking abilities, and creative abilities.
+St Andrew Catholic School offers an after school enrichment program for those students identified with high standardized test scores entering the 4th or 5th grade.
+QUEST will provide both group and individual learning experiences to develop cognitive skills, leadership potential, thinking abilities, and creative abilities.
 This extracurricular activity is by invitation only and meets once a week throughout the school year.